Petition for Writ of Certiorari · Verbatim

 Montgomery provided no contrary evidence about his actions inside the store.
 Opinion at ¶¶ 14, 15

-The Panel cannot have it both ways: either Plaintiff provided "no contrary evidence" and made "no denials"—in which case Defendant's reply‑only evidence was not rebuttal, but a belated attempt to satisfy its initial burden—or Plaintiff made factual denials.
-But if the latter were true, those denials would themselves have created a genuine dispute of material fact, satisfying Plaintiff's burden as the non‑movant and independently requiring denial of Defendant's MSJ.
+The Panel cannot have it both ways: either Plaintiff provided "no contrary evidence" and made "no denials"—in which case Defendant's reply‑only evidence was not rebuttal, but a belated attempt to satisfy its initial burden—or Plaintiff made denials.
+But if the latter were true, those denials would themselves have created a genuine dispute of material fact, satisfying Plaintiff's burden as the non‑movant and precluding summary judgment.
 The Panel's own words thus lead inescapably to the same conclusion either way: Defendant's MSJ should have been denied.

 By permitting Defendant to introduce foundational evidence for the first time in reply, then classifying it "rebuttal," the Panel nullified the movant's initial burden.
 Under this rule, movants may bootstrap their way past Wallman by making unsupported factual assertions in their opening briefs, characterizing the non‑movant's procedural objections as factual "denials," and then submitting the missing evidence in reply under the guise of "rebuttal."
 This inverts C.R.C.P.
 56's burden structure and rewards strategic sandbagging.